glennhenry/cs-notes/docs/compilers/04-parsing/parsing.md

 ![Visualization part 7](./visualization-part-7.png)
 Source : Book page 83

 For example, when all the dot position are like above, it is considered as state 0.
-We can then map all the state transition into a table :
+State 0 typically represent the starting point of the parsing before any input is encountered.
+The dot will all be in the beginning.

+The table is populated as more input is encountered.
+For example, because `read` is first encountered, we number it as the state 1.
+The dot position will be `stmt → read . id`, where the remaining is the same as state 0.

 ![Bottom-up parsing table](./bottom-up-table.png)
 Source : Book page 89